 - Specialty foods section featuring a selection of cheeses overseen by an in-store American Cheese Society Certified Cheese Professional, including local items from suppliers such as Los Angeles-based Angelo & Franco

-- Expansive selection of over 300 beers and 1,000 wines, many from local producers, including Beachwood Brewing, Smog City Brewing Co., Los Angeles Ale Works and Brouwerij West; department also features in-house cicerones on staff
+- Expansive selection of over 300 beers and 1,000 wines, many from local producers, including Beachwood Brewing, Smog City Brewing Co., Los Angeles Ale Works and Brouwerij West

 - Hot and cold prepared food bars featuring seasonal dishes, organic offerings and options for special diets, as well as stations for signature sandwiches, focaccia and personal pizzas, tacos and Kikka sushi